 Streaming Wars Victory: Data Driven Decision Making

-In an age when your only plans are to sit on your couch and watch the newest release on a Friday night, you might end up scrolling through too many streaming platforms before you give up and finally throw your remote across the room.
+In an age when your only plans are to sit on your couch and watch the newest release on a Friday night, you might end up scrolling through too many data presented from streaming platforms before you give up and finally throw your remote across the room.

 To limit disappointment, delay, and wasted dollars we should invest in the streaming platform that best caters to our needs.